mscarey/AuthoritySpoke/docs/guides/introduction.rst

 Copyright Act.
 As we’ll see, the Oracle case discusses and disagrees with the Lotus case.

-If you already loaded a :class:`~authorityspoke.decisions.Decision` from a file, running the cells below with ``USE_REAL_CASE_API`` set to True will attempt to overwrite it with data from the API.
+If you already loaded a :class:`~justopinion.decisions.Decision` from a file, running the cells below with ``USE_REAL_CASE_API`` set to True will attempt to overwrite it with data from the API.
 You should be able to run the rest of the